sabrinn07/sabrinn07/README.md

     - 🪄 I am 17 years old, and I live in Brazil
     - 🌷 I am studying the fifth period of the IT technical course.
 I started studying at IFCE in 2022
     - ⚡ I really like reading and learning about new technologies.
-I do sports like futsal, cycling and bodybuilding
+I do sports like futsal, handebol cycling and bodybuilding

 </details>